 To many, the state of Indiana and its capital city itself are often regarded as flyover territory.
 The buckle on the Bible belt.
 Corn and soybeans and barns, oh my!
 To both the informed traveler and the cosmopolitan local, though, Indianapolis harbors a delightful array of options for cultural and culinary experiences.

 Let’s be real: Most everyone’s living and working at a frenetic pace these days.
 Every morning calls for a certain kind of “motor oil” to power through the day - namely, coffee and tea.
 Plus, when you’re traveling or vacationing, the best way to wake up and greet the itinerary (or the open-ended urban spelunking!) can be with a cup o’ joe.
 To that end, the likes of Calvin Fletcher’s (pictured) in Fletcher Place, Foundry Provisions on the aforementioned Herron-Morton/Old Northside border, and Hubbard & Cravens spots in Broad Ripple and the Wholesale District downtown (a mere block south of Monument Circle) deliver strong and varied coffee flavors and cheery service.
 Calvin Fletcher’s lands in the strongest lunch-coffee-dine-drink section of this trio.
 Foundry Provisions, near Herron High School, boasts a smart art-student scene similar to The Max on Saved by the Bell, in the best way, and the adjacent Tinker Coffee Co. stocks its shelves with great takeaway batches.
 Hubbard & Cravens puts out probably the best, purest coffee of this lot.
 Perennially gay-friendly, and at times gay-owned over the years, Henry’s on East is a vibrant yet low-key coffeehouse and bistro around the corner from Mass Ave’s weekday and nighttime hustle.
-Each of these greats greets and meets the needs of LGBT folks seeking to pour hot or cold java down their gullets, with assorted and remarkably fresh and tasty pastries in tow.
+Each of these greats greets and meets the needs of LGBTQ folks seeking to pour hot or cold java down their gullets, with assorted and remarkably fresh and tasty pastries in tow.
 Two words: joe local.

-Flipping the script, quite literally, the Kurt Vonnegut Memorial Library relishes in Indy son Vonnegut’s fiendish humor and vaunted writings, from Slaughterhouse-Five to less widely read pieces well worth a second look.
-Vonnegut didn’t often address LGBT culture or homosexuality at large, but he would have supported Indiana’s same-sex marriage and civil-rights updates by delivering his patented, sharp jeremiads.
+Flipping the script, quite literally, the Kurt Vonnegut Museum and Library relishes in Indy son Vonnegut’s fiendish humor and vaunted writings, from Slaughterhouse-Five to less widely read pieces well worth a second look.
+Vonnegut didn’t often address LGBTQ culture or homosexuality at large, but he would have supported Indiana’s same-sex marriage and civil-rights updates by delivering his patented, sharp jeremiads.
 And he did offer this hilarious (if you understand his cynical, acerbic humor) quote for all of time: “Here is a lesson in creative writing.
 First rule: Do not use semicolons.
 They are transvestite hermaphrodites representing absolutely nothing.
 All they do is show you've been to college.”

-With a spectrum of offerings deep and wide, the LGBT cultural scene in Indianapolis has an attraction for any and all travelers.
+With a spectrum of offerings deep and wide, the LGBTQ cultural scene in Indianapolis has an attraction for any and all travelers.
 Indy’s easily navigated grid of one-way streets downtown makes for a compact and walkable experience.
 Surrounding neighborhoods and districts are populated with friendly and helpful locals eager to share their city with you.
 The times, they are always a-changin’ - and that won’t cease anytime soon.
 At press time, new features are in play, albeit with unreleased go-live dates.
-You can be sure that the LGBT community in Indianapolis will continue to collaborate, innovate, and entertain under an umbrella of pride, respect, laughter, and creativity.
+You can be sure that the LGBTQ community in Indianapolis will continue to collaborate, innovate, and entertain under an umbrella of pride, respect, laughter, and creativity.
 Come out and play!

 Digital and Social Media Manager at Eli Lilly and Company